activitystream/slate/source/includes/_advanced.md

 Every business-event and every business-entity has a ACL (Access Control List) which details who has access to the information.
 An empty ACL means that it open but once a single entry is on that list the item is only available to those applicable.
 The ACL can contain individual users, roles or groups

 ## Deterministic UUIDs

+## Caveats
+The first thing you will that notice when you start working with Activity Stream is that we use a semi-structured message format.
+This is different from most event-driven-analytics approaches currently available but we have solid reasons for doing it this way and we hope that you will learn to appreciate them no later than when you start reaping the benefits.

+Please get familiar with the following concepts so we can make this ride as smooth as possible.

+###Message Structure
+Both business-events and business-entities can be stored using almost solely custom properties but we discourage that use of Activity Stream and think there are so many great tools available for such use-cases.

+Our promise is simple: If you structure common element of your data according to AS convention then we will service it better than anyone.

+This does not limit you in storing any custom/proprietary data it merely means storing commonly used data according to a common convention.
+This allows us to create a wealth of re-usable processing and presentation featured that you can tap into at will.

+### Message Aspects
+Aspects provide a convention to store commonly used information like Presentation information, GeoLocation, AB Test results and much more.

+Think of aspects like feature-flips that, when used, allow you to request customized service from the Activity Stream platform for your business-events or business-entities.

+A simple example of this is the data enrichment automatically triggered when the ClientIP aspect is used.
+In that case AS fetches all relevant information known about that IP address and includes it in the message and all/any subsequent processing of the message.

+The Aspects are a key component in providing a rich, but ever growing, set of features/services to our customers without

+### Relations
+The relationships between an event and a entity, or between entities, can be typed and have properties.
+This means, for example, that the relationship from an event to a entity can declare what role the entity played in the event.

+Activity Stream comes with a range of built in relationship-types (Roles) used to describe even complex relations but new sub-types can be declared on the fly when needed.

+### Free-Format Data as Properties
+Any JSON structure can be stored as properties and there it a first class citizen in terms of queries and other processing.

+Additional, bulk-data, can be stored under payload where it’s compressed and only handed over lazily without any processing.

 > To authorize, use this code: